nathankagi/procedural-terrain/blog.md

 ) -> f32
 ```

 the `octave_perlin3d` function increased above some threshold.
 The threshold itself, for my initial settings was 2.0.
 Diving deeper I discovered that this value changed as the octaves changed, due to the adjusted x, y and z values of the perlin3d function being above 255.
-It came down to using the _x, _y and _z values as shown below.
+It came down to the use of the _x, _y and _z values as shown below.

 ```rust
 fn perlin3d(x: f32, y: f32, z: f32, p: &Vec<i32>) -> f32 {